MahimaS-Tech/food_delivery_app/README.md

 A complete end-to-end starter for a food delivery system with backend APIs, database schema, role-based auth, cart, checkout, order lifecycle, delivery assignment, outbox worker, Docker Compose, React UI, and automated tests.

-This is **not** a full Zomato production system, but it is structured like a scalable production starter that you can extend into microservices.
+This is **not** a full production system, but it is structured like a scalable production starter that you can extend into microservices.

 ## Tech stack